27 Best IDEs for C/C++ Programming or Source Code Editors on Linux

 - Find and replace functionality and many more

 8. Sublime Text Editor

-Sublime Text is a well refined, multi-platform text editor designed and developed for code, markup and prose.
+Sublime Text is a well-defined, multi-platform text editor designed and developed for code, markup, and prose.
 You can use it for writing C/C++ code and offers a great user interface.